-Take this even further with Docker Engine - Enterprise by requiring your development, testing, and security teams to sign images before they can be deployed into production.
-This way, you can be sure that before an image is deployed into production, it has been tested and signed off by, for instance, development, quality, and security teams.
+Take this even further by requiring your development, testing, and security teams to sign images before they are deployed into production.
+This way, before an image is deployed into production, it has been tested and signed off by, for instance, development, quality, and security teams.

 |Use bind mounts to give your container access to your source code.||Use volumes to store container data.|